marianfoo/PodcastAnalyticsBWB/README.md

 Finally, the goal was achieved and the timestamps could be read out successfully.
 During the evaluation it became clear that there are always two commercial breaks.
 Surprisingly, the sum of these blocks is almost always 284 seconds.
+The two blocks consist of a 152-second block and a 132-second block.
+Whether the long or the short block comes first varies.
 Since episode 94, however, this is apparently no longer the case.

 ![Plot Ad Duration](plot_ads.png "Plot Ad Duration")